xiaoming988/YOLO11-FR/README.md

 ## License

-This project is released under the license provided in the `LICENSE.txt` file.
+This project is released under the license provided in the `LICENSE` file.

 This repository includes modified code based on the Ultralytics YOLO framework.
 Please also follow the license terms of the original Ultralytics project when using or redistributing this code.